The Kiplinger Fellowship

 Since 1973, journalists have competed for prestigious Kiplinger Fellowships.
 In recent years, hundreds of journalists from around the world have applied annually for 20 to 25 slots – positioning the Kiplinger Fellowship among a handful of nationally prominent journalism fellowships.

-The 2022 fellowship will be held on Ohio University's Athens campus April 18-22 and focus on covering climate change.
-Professional speakers who represent some of the top leaders in journalism and climate sciences will address the 19 fellows.
+The 2024 fellowship will be held on Ohio University's Athens campus April 14-20 and focus on immigration and migration issues.
+Professional speakers who represent some of the top leaders in journalism and climate sciences will address the fellows.

 About the Kiplinger Fellowship